heim/whatnosql/redis.md

 ## Implementation

-Neo4j is implemented in C.
+Redis is implemented in C.

 ## Licensing